HJoseph04/IntroProgrammingPortfolio/01_datatypes_variables.md

 ______________________

 TYPE LIST:
-Int (It can any whole number you can think of)
+Int (It can be any whole number you can think of)

 Double (Basically a bigger int)